-Instagram Go Nuts As River Rose Makes Appearance In Mom Kelly Clarkson’s New Music Video
+Instagram Goes Nuts As River Rose Makes Appearance In Mom Kelly Clarkson’s New Music Video

 Yesterday, the songstress stunned her fans by sharing a clip from her powerful new music video for the hit track “Broken & Beautiful.”
 The clip was posted to Kelly’s wildly popular Instagram account and in it, her adorable daughter, River Rose makes an appearance — much to the delight of her loyal social media followers.

 The video starts off with Clarkson singing as she looks into her dressing room mirror.
 Shortly after, the camera pans over to Clarkson sitting in her makeup chair while little River wears a delicate unicorn headband and applies makeup to her mother’s face.
-The 4-year-old looks sweet as can be in a jean jacket, grey t-shirt, and a pair of light pink jeans.
+The 4-year-old looks sweet as can be in a jean jacket, gray T-shirt, and a pair of light pink jeans.
 The youngster wears her short blonde locks pulled back in a ponytail and looks as cute as can be.

 In another part of the video, little River is all smiles once again when she looks out of the dressing room door and sees one of the characters from the Ugly Dolls movie being wheeled in a cart.
 And Kelly looks just as good as her daughter, flaunting her impressive weight loss in a form-fitting black dress that is adorned with flowers.
 The 37-year-old wears her blonde-dyed locks down and curly and looks absolutely stunning.